OWNING AN INXPRESS GLOBAL SHIPPING FRANCHISE ALLOWS SALES PROS TO BUILD A CUSTOMER BASE THAT GENERATES RECURING INCOME

 The InXpress client value proposition: less hassle + lower expenses + greater communication = opportunity

-We have almost 300 franchisees worldwide, and nearly 100 in the United States.
+We have more than 350 franchisees worldwide, and more than 100 in the United States.
 Franchisees don’t handle boxes or load trucks.
 They act as consultants or specialists.
 Here’s how it works:

 National and global shipping companies (like DHL) focus a lot of their efforts on supporting large national and global Fortune 1000 companies.
 Like any smart business, they offer the best deals and best service to customers who provide them substantial recurring revenue.
 Small and mid-sized businesses don’t buy enough services to command significant price breaks or personalized attention.
 Yet they have the same needs.